H. D. Revanna

-Hardanahalli Devegowda Revanna (born 17 December 1957) is an Indian politician from the state of Karnataka, and a member of the Legislative Assembly in the state of Karnataka, representing the Holenarasipur constituency in Hassan district.
+Hardanahalli Devegowda Revanna (born 17 December 1957) is an Indian politician from the state of Karnataka, and a member of the Legislative Assembly in the state of Karnataka, representing the Holenarasipur constituency in Hassan district who served as PWD minister under Dharam Singh & his younger brother Kumaraswamy.
 His political party is Janata Dal (Secular).
 H. D. Revanna was booked in a kidnapping case in April 2024 after a 20-year-old man filed a police complaint.
 Allegedly that Revanna’s associate abducted his mother, who was among the many women featured in the alleged sexual abuse tapes of Revanna’s son Prajwal Revanna.
+Both of his children are embroiled in sexual assault scandals, Suraj Revanna, the elder one, a incumbent Member of Legislative Council from Hassan in the Karnataka Legislative Council is undergoing trail while Prajwal Revanna, the younger one, is a convict and was a Member of Parliament from Hassan in the 17th Lok Sabha.

 Personal life and family

 He is one of the sons of former Prime Minister of India H. D. Deve Gowda and Chanamma, and is the elder brother of H. D. Kumaraswamy.
 He is married to Bhavani Revanna and he has two sons Suraj and Prajwal.
 His son, Prajwal Revanna, was elected to Lok Sabha from Hassan constituency in 2019.
 He was absconding after his alleged sex tapes were leaked, having fled to Germany.
 He arrived in Bangalore back on May 31.
 Currently he is in the custody of Special Investigation Team (India).
 Revanna has stated that his son should be hanged if he is guilty of committing crimes.

 His son, Suraj was also arrested by Police in alleged sexual harassment case on 23 June 2024.